 I would set aside at least two hours here to really get to explore and enjoy the sights without having to rush.

-Entrance Fee: Non-resident adult 1500 Rs / Child (younger than 12 years old) 750 Rs / Student 1000 Rs
+Entrance Fee: Non-resident adult 1500 Rs. / Child (younger than 12 years old) 750 Rs. / Student 1000 Rs.

 The squeaky sound coming from the engine and a couple of close calls on the edge of the road didn’t seem too promising.
 But I have to give those tuk-tuk drivers some credit, they know what they’re doing.
-Anyways, we made it to the top and was greeted by some incredible views of the lush green hill country.
+Anyway, we made it to the top and were greeted by some incredible views of the lush green hill country.

 We learned that coffee actually was the island’s main crop up until the 1860s when a fungus killed most of the coffee plants.
 So the farmers had to diversify in order to survive.
 James Taylor, a Scottish man recently arrived from India, was put in charge of the new tea experiment.

 The tour of the factory was short but quite interesting.
 I had no idea that many different processes went into making tea.
-It thought it was merely a case of pluck and dry, but then again I’m not a tea drinker.
+I thought it was merely a case of pluck and dry, but then again I’m not a tea drinker.
 At the end of the visit, you’ll get a complimentary cup of tea (no surprise there) and be encouraged to visit the different tea shops.

-Entrance fee: Non-resident adult 750 Rs / children 400 Rs
+Entrance fee: Non-resident adult 800 Rs. / children 400 Rs.

 One of the coolest things about this spot is that you can actually climb the stairs going up the back of the statue for an even better view of the city.

 This was probably my favorite part of the day or… no, my second favorite after the palm trees.
 It was also the cheapest of all the attractions we visited, which doesn’t hurt.
 So this is definitely a must while in Kandy.
 Keep in mind that you ladies will have to cover your knees and shoulders, the entrance fee includes a sarong if you need it.

 Unfortunately, the temple was closed to the public due to some kind of ceremony, so we didn’t get to look inside.
 Apparently, it gets super crowded in there, and you’ll need some serious moves to actually get to see the casket.
 Yes, that’s right you won’t be able to see the actual tooth.
 It’s kept in a gold casket shaped like a dagoba (stupa), which contains a series of six dagoba caskets of diminishing size.